 The synchrony between two animals (fighting excluded) gives us an estimate of how closely (and positively) they are related to each other.
 Two animals bound by a positive social relationship have more chances than unrelated animals to express the same activity at the same time.
 For instance, when calves stay with their dam after weaning they keep preferential relations that are shown by proximity, exchanges of positive interactions, and also synchrony (Veissier et al., 1990).

 Synchrony at the group level reflects social cohesion, i.e. the strength of the bonds between the animals in the group (Clayton, 1978).
-Groups newly formed are usually less cohesive, animals exchanging aggressive interactions and being less synchronised (Mounier et al., 2005).
-The synchrony can also decrease if there is competition for the access to a resource, e.g., food and lying places.
+Groups newly formed are usually less cohesive, with animals exchanging aggressive interactions and being less synchronised (Mounier et al., 2005).
+The synchrony can also decrease if there is competition for access to a resource, e.g., food and lying places.
 For instance, in cows and sheep, synchrony of lying decreases when lying space is limited (Bøe et al., 2006; Winckler et al., 2015).
-The synchrony between an animal and the rest of its group reflects its familiarity with the group: synchrony may be low in case of newly introduced animals until the organization of the group is stabilised (Arey, 1999; Boyle et al., 2013).
-A variation in synchrony can also be caused by a health disorder: the activity of an animal is modified in case of disease (Dantzer et al., 2008), so that it can depart from the rest of the group (e.g., a cow isolates and stay standing idling or lying for longer when ill (Proudfoot & Habing, 2015; Proudfoot et al., 2012).
+The synchrony between an animal and the rest of the group reflects the familiarity of that animal with the group: synchrony may be low in case of a newly introduced animals until the organization of the group is stabilised (Arey, 1999; Boyle et al., 2013).
+A variation in synchrony can also be caused by a health disorder: the activity of an animal is modified in case of disease (Dantzer et al., 2008), so that the diseased animal can depart from the rest of the group (e.g., a cow isolates and stay standing idling or lying for longer when ill (Proudfoot & Habing, 2015; Proudfoot et al., 2012).

 Table 1 - Summary of metrics to describe the activity of animals with their condition of use